Black Friday iMac deals: early sales and predictions

 While these older iMacs don't feature M1 chips (they run on Intel hardware) and don't have the colorful new design of the most recent model, they can still be awesome devices, especially if they come with a big price cut as well.

-So, with Black Friday coming this month, now's the best time to keep an eye out for iMac deals, and on this page we'll tell you everything you need to know in order to bag a bargain.
+So, with Black Friday coming this month, now's the best time to keep an eye out for iMac deals, and on this page, we'll tell you everything you need to know in order to bag a bargain through Cyber Monday and beyond.

 Today's best iMac deals